“Thanks to Rotana for sharing these insights. They’ve certainly got me thinking more about patterns and connected data.

-Analysts brought clarity for why and how sensors will have impacts.
+Analysts brought clarity on why and how sensors will have an impact.

 “Technologists have struggled to name this emerging phenomenon.
 Some have called it the Internet of Things or the Internet of Everything or the Industrial Internet—despite the fact that most of these devices aren’t actually on the Internet directly but instead communicate through simple wireless protocols.
 Other observers, paying homage to the stripped-down tech embedded in so many smart devices, are calling it the Sensor Revolution.

 But here’s a better way to think about what we’re building: It’s the Programmable World.
 After all, what’s remarkable about this future isn’t the sensors, nor is it that all our sensors and objects and devices are linked together.
 It’s the fact that once we get enough of these objects onto our networks, they’re no longer one-off novelties or data sources but instead become a coherent system, a vast ensemble that can be choreographed, a body that can dance.
 Really, it’s the opposite of an “Internet,” a term that even today—in the era of the cloud and the app and the walled garden—connotes a peer-to-peer system in which each node is equally empowered.
 By contrast, these connected objects will act more like a swarm of drones, a distributed legion of bots, far-flung and sometimes even hidden from view but nevertheless coordinated as if they were a single giant machine.” — Paul Higging

 Do these technologies and evolutions also impact education and workplace learning?
-Will we have empowered workers connected with their ecosystem and personal data for better personal growth and well-being?
+For example, will we have empowered workers connected with their ecosystem and personal data for better personal growth and well-being?
 I also think that quantified self-movement matters because it is linked to big data, pattern recognition and learning as Esko Kilpi wrote:

 “I believe that the productivity suites of tomorrow are going to be a combination of sensors, big data and quantified-self technologies.
 When used together, these create totally new opportunities for live feedback, daily reflection and iterative change.
 And, most importantly these, opportunities are based on our own unique context and our own unique storyline.”